-Straight-talking businessman John Griffin, founder of Addison Lee, a company he grew to become one London’s most identifiable brands, joined us on the 17th April at the Lansdowne club in Mayfair, to share his story and insights with our Young Leaders.
+Straight-talking businessman John Griffin, founder of Addison Lee, a company he grew to become one of London’s most identifiable brands, joined us on the 17th April at the Lansdowne club in Mayfair, to share his story and insights with our Young Leaders.

 Mr. Griffin, 76, started his business with one car in 1975 and sold it in 2013 for £300 million.
-During the course of the one-hour session, he repeated his belief in hard-work, being alert to opportunities to win business, being self-disciplined, believing in one’s self and the benefits of loving what you are do, as being key components in achieving long-term success.
+During the course of the one-hour session, he repeated his belief in hard-work, being alert to opportunities to win business, being self-disciplined, believing in one’s self and the benefits of loving what you do, as being key components in achieving long-term success.
 However, Mr. Griffin also cautioned the Young Leaders to keep family as a priority in life.